House: The building has been constructed in 2017 by the famous architect David Chipperfield. – Concierge Service

 5 min. walk

-Last but not least, Mitte is also typical of the symbols of the former GDR.
-Around Alexanderplatz, socialist prefabricated buildings characterize the cityscape, while the television tower stands for the former division and competition between East and West Berlin.
+Berlin Mitte is also a place where you can find many typical signs of the former GDR.
+Around Alexanderplatz the socialist prefabricated houses paint the picture of the city, whilst the Television Tower symbolises the division and competition between the former East and West Berlin.